 To use it: Simply warm up a small amount of oil in your hands and massage it into the eyebrow area.
 You can leave the oil on overnight and wash it off in the morning.

-Historically used for cuts and other injuries, tea tree oil is used as a skin treatment.
+Historically used for cuts and other injuries, tea tree oil is a skin treatment.
 It’s available in numerous over-the-counter products, but you can also find tea tree oil extracts to apply directly to your eyebrows.

 While tea tree oil may be lauded as an alternative treatment for growing thicker eyebrows, there aren’t any scientific studies that back up these claims.

 Lavender oil is perhaps best known for its calming effects.
 When applied topically, it’s also thought to combat hair loss.